VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Chapter_7 Indirect-Syscall-Dropper/Chapter_7 LAB_Playbook.md

 <summary>Code</summary>

 ```
+// The syscall stub (actual system call instruction) is some bytes further into the function.
+    // In this case, it's assumed to be 0x12 (18 in decimal) bytes from the start of the function.
-// Declare and initialize a pointer to the NtAllocateVirtualMemory function and get the address of the NtAllocateVirtualMemory function in the ntdll.dll module
+    // So we add 0x12 to the function's address to get the address of the system call instruction.
-    UINT_PTR pNtAllocateVirtualMemory = (UINT_PTR)GetProcAddress(hNtdll, "NtAllocateVirtualMemory");
+    sysAddrNtAllocateVirtualMemory = pNtAllocateVirtualMemory + 0x12;
 ```

 </details>